-Appendix: Chart of recommendations
+Appendix A: Chart of charter questions and recommendations

-Recommendation Covered Agreed Some disagreement Under discussion #1 The WG recommends that it is not desirable to make transformation of contact information mandatory.
-Y Y Υı Y #2 The WG recommends that any future gTLD directory service should be capable of storing non- Roman script data and a transformed version in Roman script to accommodate the possibility of a 'best practice' transformation service.
-Y N 2 Y Y #3 The WG recommends that as part of the PDP on the purpose of gTLD Registration Data, the need to add IRD capability (see #2) to any new gTLD Directory Service is addressed.
-Crucially this should include tag fields to indicate the languages used in the address and date fields.
+Recommendation Covered Agreed Some disagreement Under discussion Is it desirable to translate contact information to a single common language or transliterate contact information to a single common script?
+Y N Y Y #1 The WG recommends that it is not desirable to make transformation of contact information mandatory.
+Y N Y Y #2 The WG recommends that any future gTLD directory service should be capable of storing non- Roman script data and a transformed version in Roman script to accommodate the possibility of a 'best practice' transformation service.
+Y N Y Y #3 The WG recommends that as part of the PDP on the purpose of gTLD Registration Data, the need to add IRD capability (see #2) to any new gTLD Directory Service is addressed.
+Crucially this should include tag fields to indicate the languages used in the address fields.
 Y Y N N